- The importance of finding breast cancer early

 - References: Breast cancer early detection

-Factors with controversial effects on breast cancer risk
+Disproven or controversial breast cancer risk factors

-Internet e-mail rumors have suggested that chemicals in underarm antiperspirants are absorbed through the skin, interfere with lymph circulation, and cause toxins to build up in the breast, eventually leading to breast cancer.
+Internet and e-mail rumors have suggested that chemicals in underarm antiperspirants are absorbed through the skin, interfere with lymph circulation, and cause toxins to build up in the breast, eventually leading to breast cancer.